 If you have venous reflux and lymphedema, you need both types of treatment to resolve your leg swelling.
 Following your treatment, Dr. Shin can recommend lifestyle measures to help you avoid future vein and lymph system problems.

 Leg swelling can be uncomfortable and even debilitating, so it’s always best to treat it early.
-To get help with leg swelling, call Houston Vein Specialists or click on the online scheduling feature to set up your consultation today.
+To get help with leg swelling, call Houston Vein Specialists to set up your consultation today.